atala-community-projects/pluto-encrypted/packages/shared/README.md

 # @pluto-encrypted/shared
-Contains some shared dependencies for pluto encrypted.
+Contains some shared dependencies for pluto encrypted and its dependencies.